Author guidelines

 Research Article; Review Article

-- Suggested reviewers' form: A form with suggested reviewers who are experts in the field and have no conflict of interest
+- A form with suggested reviewers who are experts in the field and have no conflict of interest: Suggested reviewers' form

-All submissions must also provide documentation and information relevant to their study type.
+Ethical and Regulatory Checklist: All submissions must also provide information relevant to their study type.

-Human Ethics Approval: For research involving human subjects, a statement confirming that the study received ethical approval from an appropriate Institutional Review Board (IRB) or equivalent committee is included in the manuscript's methods section.
-The approval number and/ full name of the approving body is provided.
+- Human Ethics Approval: For research involving human subjects, a statement confirming that the study received ethical approval from an appropriate Institutional Review Board (IRB) or equivalent committee is included in the manuscript's methods section.
+The approval number and/ full name of the approving body must be provided.

-Animal Ethics Approval: For research involving animals, a statement confirming that all procedures were approved by an appropriate ethics committee is included.
+- Animal Ethics Approval: For research involving animals, authors must include a statement confirming that all procedures were approved by an appropriate ethics committee is included.

 STROBE for observational studies (https://www.strobe-statement.org/checklists/)